radumarias/ciphershell-kotlin/README.md

 It uses the [java-bridge](https://github.com/radumarias/rencfs/tree/main/java-bridge) to interact with Rust code.

-You need to have [rencfs](https://github.com/radumarias/rencfs) at the same level with the main project.

 > [!WARNING]
 > **This is still under development.
 Please do not use it with sensitive data for now, please wait for a stable release.
 > It's mostly ideal for experimental and learning projects.
-It serves as a reference app for a GUI for `rencfs`**
+It serves as a reference app for a GUI for `rencfs`.**

 ## CLI test app